PK98Git/AI-prompter/README.md

-# 👋 Welcome to AI Prmptor
+# 👋 Welcome to AI Promptor

   A platform for sharing and discovering AI-generated writing prompts!
 This website allows writers, creatives, and anyone interested in AI to explore and